 As an example of what to expect from the top providers, Vonage offers new customers the services of a dedicated VoIP specialist.
 Once you activate your account, the specialist recommends IP desk phones and orders them to your offices.
 At the same time, a specialist porting team works on transferring your existing phone numbers to your Vonage business account.
 You’ll also receive a welcome kit, including a guide to setting up, onboarding, and custom features and tools.
 New customers may also attend a live “Admin Portal” training session for a broader view of the VoIP phone system.

 During your conversations with sales people, ask for a full breakdown of how setup and installation works—with a live one-on-one demo, if possible.
 When it comes to setting up infrastructure such as a VoIP, every company’s needs are different.
 Some companies have in-house tech teams that can handle complex setups, while others need as much assistance as their provider is willing to offer.
 Before reaching out to your potential VoIP providers, make sure you know what your needs are and how much help you’ll require with setup.

-7) What Type of Customer Support do You Offer?
+7. What Type of Customer Support is Included?

 Customer support doesn’t stop with setup and onboarding.
 If you’re running a growing operation, you’re going to need customer support sooner or later for any number of different issues.

 The more established VoIP providers offer extensive knowledge bases on their websites, with answers to dozens of frequently asked questions on everything from phones and headsets to voice analytics and integration and billing and accountant management.
 Depending on your pricing package, you should also expect access to a dedicated account representative who can help you through any urgent issues.